FTC7393/evlib_book/src/starter/program/README.md

 Once you've set up those files, you can start writing FTC code.

 The end product should look something like below.
-This is just for later reference (i.e. when your code stops working), keep reading for the rest of the walkthrough.
+This is just for later reference (i.e. when your code stops working); keep reading for the rest of the walkthrough.
 ```java
 MyRobotCfg.java